 Apetit’s sustainability work is based on its values, mission and vision.
 The sustainability work is guided by Apetit’s Code of Conduct and operating policies, as well as its procurement principles, which are based on the UN Global Compact initiative.
 Apetit’s sustainability programme is part of the company’s strategy and sustainability is part of daily operations.

-The purpose of goals and actions in Apetit’s sustainability programme is to ensure nutritional and safe products that have been produced in a responsible way from raw materials that have been grown and procured in a sustainable way.
+The purpose of goals and actions in Apetit’s sustainability programme is to ensure sustainable practices throughout the company and nutritional and safe products that have been produced in a responsible way from raw materials that have been grown and procured in a sustainable way.
 Another objective is to ensure that all of Apetit’s stakeholders are considered and treated equally.
 The key figures for 2018 are used as the comparison year for the sustainability programme’s targets.

 The Apetit Group’s most significant climate and environmental impacts arise in the various stages of the food production value chain, from cultivation and procurement, production and processing, and distribution, storage and consumption.

 We reduce our climate and environmental impacts in accordance with the goals of our sustainability programme: